 Underserved population.
 A total of 288 traditionally underserved residents participated in the surveys.
-To reach traditionally underserved populations postage-paid paper surveys were distributed to organizations serving these populations.
+To reach traditionally underserved populations, postage-paid paper surveys were distributed to organizations serving these populations.
 Survey distribution locations included the Canyon Lakes Senior Center, day and night shelters for persons experiencing homelessness, organizations serving persons with physical, mental and intellectual disabilities and the campus of the United Tribes Technical College.
-A total of 288 traditionally underserved residents participated in the surveys.
+For most reported resident survey results, the margin of error is +/-5.8% at the 95% confidence level.1 The underserved population survey instrument is included in Appendix C.

 Employer survey.
 A total of 202 randomly selected business owners and managers participated in the statistically valid and representative employer telephone survey.
+For most reported employer survey results, the margin of error is +/-5.8% at the 95% confidence level.
 Businesses were located throughout the MPO region and represented a mix of industries and sizes.
 The employer survey is included as Appendix D.